tttor/ctrl-foundation/app/pigps_chebotar_2017.md

 * essentially GPS + PI^2
 * for neural network policy, how do we use RL?
-  * is it correct to say: that NN-policy is essentially supervised learning? where the training data are from demonstration and initial+final images from end-to-end runs
+  * is it correct to say: that NN-policy is essentially supervised learning? where the training data are in the form of demonstration and initial+final images from end-to-end runs
+* note the use of **demonstration** to initilize training
 * it is interesting to see that NN as func approximator is very powerful in that it can map images to joint torques